Vald

 Sunset

-Midnight on the 10th (Song Day) Harvest Equinox: Marks the midpoint of the Harvest season.
+Midnight on the 10th (Tithe Day) Harvest Equinox: Marks the midpoint of the Harvest season.

-Evening on the 11th (Resting Day) Ember: Pays homage to the setting sun and the hard work ahead preparing for the Dead season.
+Evening on the 11th (Bathing Day) Ember: Pays homage to the setting sun and the hard work ahead preparing for the Dead season.
 Lantern release ceremonies are a common practice.

 Evening of the 24th (Resting Day) Gloam: The final grand feast of the year, celebrating gratitude for the harvest, with the sun as centerpiece.
 Pregnancies are common.